rclone/rclone/docs/content/flags.md

       --protondrive-app-version string                      The app version string (default "macos-drive@1.0.0-alpha.1+rclone")
       --protondrive-enable-caching                          Caches the files and folders metadata to reduce API calls (default true)
       --protondrive-encoding MultiEncoder                   The encoding for the backend (default Slash,LeftSpace,RightSpace,InvalidUtf8,Dot)
+      --protondrive-mailbox-password string                 The mailbox password of your two-password proton account (obscured)
-      --protondrive-original-file-size                      Return the file size before encryption (default true) --protondrive-password string                         The password of your proton drive account (obscured) --protondrive-replace-existing-draft                  Create a new revision when filename conflict is detected --protondrive-username string                         The username of your proton drive account --putio-auth-url string                               Auth server URL
+      --protondrive-original-file-size                      Return the file size before encryption (default true) --protondrive-password string                         The password of your proton account (obscured) --protondrive-replace-existing-draft                  Create a new revision when filename conflict is detected --protondrive-username string                         The username of your proton account --putio-auth-url string                               Auth server URL
       --putio-client-id string                              OAuth Client Id
       --putio-client-secret string                          OAuth Client Secret